mshagirov/pythonlab/_01-introduction/04_variables_types.md

 ### Calculate Sum and Average

-Complete the following code so that it computes and prints an average of the given numbers.
+Complete the following code so that it computes and prints a sum and and average of given numbers.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>